TheExpertNoob/Simple-Shop/README.md

 <h2>Some changes need to be made for your use case.</h2>
 <h3>:page_with_curl: www/.htaccess:</h1>
 <p>This is a dual user usage.
 User 1 has the login of User "Join" and Password "gDrive", case sensitive.
 You can change this as you see fit and use a <a href="https://base64.io/">base64</a> generator to get the base64 needed.
 Be sure to change all instances of the base64 code that match for User 1.
-You will also want to change it for User 2.<br><br>
+You will also want to change it for User 2.
+User 2 is setup for local drive files.<br><br>
 If you want to have multiple users, use pipe |.<br>
 ex.